PeterLu7799/documents/Energy Efficiency Guild.md

 * Activity Monitor Profiling Template.
 Use this template to monitor overall CPU, disk I/O, and network usage.
 * Core Animation Profiling Template.
 Use this template to measure graphics performance and CPU usage.
 Enable the Flash Updated Regions setting of the template’s Core Animation instrument to see each screen update occurring in your app and watch for unnecessary or unexpected updates.
-* GPU Driver Profiling Template.
-Use this template to measure GPU driver statistics and sample active CPU usage.
+* GPU Profiling Template.
+Use this template to measure GPU shader usage and sample active CPU usage.
 * Location Energy Instrument.
 Use this instrument to measure the energy impact and duration of requests to Core Location.
 * Metal System Trace Profiling Template.
 Use this template to measure the performance of iOS Metal applications by tracing information from the application, driver, and GPU layers.
 * Network Profiling Template.
 Use this template to analyze the TCP/IP and UDP/IP connections your app uses.